top of page

 about topher

 Topher Payne was a 2017 Lambda Literary Award finalist for Perfect Arrangement, which was also received the 2014 M. Elizabeth Osborn Award from The American Theatre Critics Association.
 Perfect Arrangement had its Off-Broadway premiere in 2015, and has since been produced around the world.
-It is published by Samuel French, alongside his works Angry Fags and Evelyn in Purgatory.
-His latest play, A First Lady's Guide to Killing the President, premieres in September 2025.
+It is published by Concord Theatricals, alongside his works Angry Fags and Evelyn in Purgatory.
+His latest play, A First Lady's Guide to Killing the President, premiered in September 2025.

 Topher Payne's theatrical career began at First United Methodist Church in Kosciusko, Mississippi.
 He played a sparrow.
 At age 17, he apprenticed at Mississippi's professional theatre, New Stage Theatre.
 Two years later, he made his home in Atlanta, working as an actor, director, designer, and writer- basically, anything people would let him do.
 In many ways, he still does exactly this.